 The demo skews older: It's a common assumption that cruisers, and particularly European river cruisers, are an older demographic.
 That's certainly true, but river cruising isn't the exclusive domain of the baby boomer generation.
 With wine- and beer-themed cruises, active excursions, and fast- and slow-walker groups, river cruising is attracting a younger generation of mid-30s to mid-40s travelers, but most cruisers range in age from 50 to 70.
 That said, river cruising tends to attract travelers who are "young at heart" and who prefer a more active vacation.

 High cost: Though river cruises are a good value, there's no denying they are expensive.
 If you're on a tight budget and don't mind skimping a bit, you can plan a European trip that's cheaper.
-By staying in apartments or inexpensive guesthouse, self-catering and limiting meals out, you could plan a trip to Europe for about half the cost.
+By staying in apartments or inexpensive guesthouses, self-catering and limiting meals out, you could plan a trip to Europe for about half the cost.
 If budget is a top concern, try pricing out the cost of doing-it-yourself vs. a cruise, considering what features are most important to you, and then determine which is a better value for your preferred style of honeymoon.